Call us FREE on

 How much can I borrow?

-In theory £250 million, but the amount you can borrow will depend on your plans, your experience and most importantly the strength of your exit strategy.
+In theory £250 million, but the amount you can borrow will depend on the total value of the property, your plans and your experience, then most importantly the strength of your exit strategy.
 At KIS Finance we will guide you through the process to help you meet your requirements.

 How quickly can a loan be arranged?

-How quickly your loan will complete will depend on the complexity of the deal and how quickly a valuation can be arranged.
-However, a two-week turnaround may still be possible in many cases and our dedicated team will work hard to meet your required timescale.
+How quickly your loan will complete will depend on the complexity of the application and how quickly any required valuations can be arranged.
+A two-week or less turnaround may be possible in many cases, and our dedicated team will work hard to meet your required timescale.

 How to apply for a large bridging loan